 Tinkercad is a free online collection of software tools that help people all over the world think, create and make.
 We’re the ideal introduction to Autodesk, the leader in 3D design, engineering and entertainment software.

 Instructables is a fantastic and vivid community portal where users can share their DIY projects, including things made for 3D printing.

 STLFinder is another search engine for 3D printer files that will crawl the internet, bringing up results for free STL files and 3D printer models.

-Search engine for 3D print files only.
+Yeggi is a search engine for 3D print files only.

-Note: These files are for personal use only and you are responsible for ensuring the quality of these files before submitting to the library.
+Note: These files are for personal use only and you are responsible for ensuring the quality of these files before submitting to the Library.

 Disclaimer: Items printed by the Monterey Park Bruggemeyer Library’s 3D printer are to be used at the discretion of the owner of the item.
 When the printed item is given to the patron, Monterey Park Public Library and the City of Monterey Park are not responsible for the item.
-This includes and harm or injury that could arise from the use of printed objects.
+This includes any harm or injury that could arise from the use of printed objects.